Comment

 Code Explanation

-You can add explanations for complex code or parts that might be modified later.
+You can add explanations to complex code or parts that may need modification later.

 <img src="example.jpg" alt="Sample Image">